tc39/proposal-shadowrealm/explainer.md

 ### Exploration ahead

-There is more to explore ahead for ShadowRealms, but not yet for this current proposal.
+There is more to explore ahead for the ShadowRealm proposal, but not yet for this current proposal.
 The current API is good enough to enable synchronous execution of code and membranes implementation, even if setup might require async import for code injection.